rubymonsters/testing-for-beginners/source/05-rspec/01-basics.md

 # Basic Usage

-RSpec tests can be written in several flavors, or styles.
+RSpec tests can be written in several flavors (or "styles").
 Let's have a look at the most basic one first.

 RSpec wants us to define tests in a file that ends with `_spec.rb`, so we store